CodeupClassroom/venus-modified-lessons/spa/add_to_api.md

     author: "the author's name or Anonymous"
 }
 ```
 Before stringification, place the object in an array (just like the dog facts example).
-Here is what your options could look like, assuming we have create a new quote object called `newQuote`.
+Here is what your options could look like, assuming we have created a new quote object called `newQuote`.
 ```js
 const requestOptions = {
             method: "POST",